Get News & Updates Directly To Your Inbox

 Different vaccines are recommended for children, teens and adults.
 The right vaccines at the right time can help keep people of all ages healthy.
 What vaccines you need depends on factors like age, health problems, jobs and travel.
 Some examples:

 Immunizations are a vital step to protect people at risk, such as the very young, the very old, and people with weak immune systems or serious illnesses.
 Some people who are at risk can’t get immunizations.
-The more people who can have vaccines get vaccinated, the better protected everyone is.
+When people who can get vaccinated do, everyone is better protected.

 Learn about adult diseases that vaccines can help prevent.

-Vaccine-preventable diseases are still around, even the ones that aren’t currently common in the U.S. And they can be spread to people who haven’t had the shots.
+Vaccine-preventable diseases are still around, even the ones that aren’t currently common in the U.S. And they can be spread to people who haven’t been vaccinated.
 Measles is one example.
 It is still common in other countries.
-So a traveler who hasn’t had the shot can get it and bring it back to the U.S. with them, where it may spread to others.
+So a traveler who hasn’t had the vaccine can get it and bring it back to the U.S. with them, where it may spread to others.

 Children’s and Perinatal Wellness Guidelines are also available.
-You can see all the latest guidelines any time by logging in to Blue Access for MembersSM (BAMSM).
-Click Wellness in the top navigation menu, then scroll down to Wellness Guidelines.
+You can see all the latest guidelines any time by logging in to Blue Access for MembersSM.
+Click My Health in the top navigation menu, then select Wellness.
+On the Wellness page, click Wellness Guidelines.

 Adults with chronic health problems like asthma, COPD, heart disease and diabetes are more likely to get complications from certain diseases.
 If you have chronic health issues, make sure you know what vaccines you need.